 When a thread is no longer needed, the memory allocated to it is released and returned to the system unless the thread goes back into the thread cache.
 In that case, the memory remains allocated.

-system variable can be set to 1 to enable memory-mapping
+myisam_use_mmapsystem variable can be set to 1 to enable memory-mapping for all

 Most requests that perform a sort allocate a sort buffer and zero to two temporary files depending on the result set size.
 See Section B.5.4.4, “Where MySQL Stores Temporary Files”.